btdobbs/AI/Project/05/README.md

 For this question, you will train a network to classify handwritten digits from the MNIST dataset.

-Each digit is of size 28 by 28 pixels, the values of which are stored in a 784-dimensional vector of floating point numbers.
-Each output we provide is a 10-dimensional vector which has zeros in all positions, except for a one in the position corresponding to the correct class of the digit.
+Each digit is of size `28` by `28` pixels, the values of which are stored in a `784`-dimensional vector of floating point numbers.
+Each output we provide is a `10`-dimensional vector which has zeros in all positions, except for a one in the position corresponding to the correct class of the digit.

-Complete the implementation of the DigitClassificationModel class in models.py.
-The return value from DigitClassificationModel.run() should be a batch_size by 10 node containing scores, where higher scores indicate a higher probability of a digit belonging to a particular class (0-9).
-You should use nn.SoftmaxLoss as your loss.
+Complete the implementation of the `DigitClassificationModel` class in `models.py`.
+The return value from `DigitClassificationModel.run()` should be a `batch_size` by `10` node containing scores, where higher scores indicate a higher probability of a digit belonging to a particular class (0-9).
+You should use `nn.SoftmaxLoss` as your loss.
 Do not put a ReLU activation in the last linear layer of the network.

 For both this question and Q4, in addition to training data, there is also validation data and a test set.
-You can use dataset.get_validation_accuracy() to compute validation accuracy for your model, which can be useful when deciding whether to stop training.
+You can use `dataset.get_validation_accuracy()` to compute validation accuracy for your model, which can be useful when deciding whether to stop training.
 The test set will be used by the autograder.

 To receive points for this question, your model should achieve an accuracy of at least 97% on the test set.
 For reference, our staff implementation consistently achieves an accuracy of 98% on the validation data after training for around 5 epochs.
 Note that the test grades you on test accuracy, while you only have access to validation accuracy – so if your validation accuracy meets the 97% threshold, you may still fail the test if your test accuracy does not meet the threshold.
 Therefore, it may help to set a slightly higher stopping threshold on validation accuracy, such as 97.5% or 98%.

-Suggested network architecture (added 2022/11/28): Normally, you would need to use trial-and-error to find working hyperparameters.
+### Suggested network architecture

+Normally, you would need to use trial-and-error to find working hyperparameters.
 Below is a set of hyperparameters that worked for us (took less than a minute to train on the hive machines), but feel free to experiment and use your own.

-Hidden layer size 200
+- Hidden layer size 200
-Batch size 100
+- Batch size 100
-Learning rate 0.5
+- Learning rate 0.5
-One hidden layer (2 linear layers in total)
+- One hidden layer (2 linear layers in total)

 To test your implementation, run the autograder:

 ```sh